 |Year||Revenue in mil.
 USD||Net income in mil.
 USD||Total Assets in mil.
 USD||Employees|

 UPS Inc: Updated last on 2/18/2009, the most recent UPS accident stats are as follows:

 UPS Supply Chain Solutions Inc:

-- UPS Ground Freight Inc:
+3. UPS Ground Freight Inc:

 Based upon our past cases with courier services, the defense attorneys and their team of professional witnesses will make every attempt to reduce your monetary compensation, even though its driver badly hurt you.

 These defendants take it personally when Ehline maximizes the award to more than their HR department wanted to pay you.
 But you are entitled to public justice, and that is why you call (213) 596-9642 right away!

 What Is My UPS Truck Accident Lawsuit Worth?